🇦🇹

 Lead with supermarkets

 Billa, Spar, Interspar, and Hofer carry extensive vegan ranges with V-Label certification that makes identification fast.
 Billa's "Ja!
-Natürlich" organic line and dedicated plant-based shelves are widely stocked.
+Naturlich" organic line and dedicated plant-based shelves are widely stocked.
 For self-catering or provisioning before heading into rural or alpine areas, Austrian supermarkets are among the most reliable in Central Europe.
+Identify the nearest branch before you need it.

 01